uwyo-mallet/Hybrid-Sorting-Optimization/README.md

    ```

    This will create a `data/` directory with a subfolder for each category of
    data.
+All of the data will be compatible with `int64_t`.

+   > Beware: `QST` currently only supports unsigned integers.
+For testing, only
+   > use positive integers.

    By default, the resulting data will be compressed.
 This has no impact other
-   than to speedup the process moving data to and from ARCC.
-You can manually
+   than to speedup the process moving data to and from various machines.
-   inspect the data using `zcat`. `QST` will automatically try to decompress
+   You can manually inspect the data using `zcat`. `QST` will automatically
-   files with the `.gz` extension.
-If the input does not have this extension it
+   try to decompress files with the `.gz` extension.
+If the input does not have
-   is assumed to be plain text.
-All initialization (including IO) is not
+   this extension it is assumed to be plain text.
+All initialization
-   included in the runtime output.
+   (including IO) is not included in the runtime output.

 2. Create the `slurm.d/` directory.

-   The `slurm.d/` contains several files each detailing the parameters for the
+   The `slurm.d/` directory contains several files each detailing the parameters
-   slurm batch array jobs.
-Each file cannot exceed 5000 lines otherwise slurm
+   for the slurm batch array jobs.
+Each file cannot exceed 5,000 lines
-   will fail to submit the job, so this script auto truncates each file to 4,500
+   (this is specific to UW) otherwise slurm will fail to submit the job
+   ([info](https://slurm.schedmd.com/job_array.html)), so this script auto
-   lines by default, then creates another file with the remaining jobs.
+   truncates each file to 4,500 lines by default, then creates another file with
+   the remaining jobs.

-   The following command generates `slurm.d/` which specifies the sorting
+   For example, the following command generates `slurm.d/` which specifies the sorting
    methods (`qsort_c` and `std::sort`), threshold values (1 - 20), number of
    times to run the same input data (20) and, input data (`data/`) to test.